jeffprandall/plangrid/README.md

-## PlanGrid data to local database

-Using Postgres for local development testing and Microsoft SQL in production.

-## Prerequisites
+### Prerequisites

 * nodejs > 6.0
 * ```npm install -g tedious sequelize sequelize-cli```

+### PlanGrid data to local database

+Using Postgres for local development testing and Microsoft SQL in production.

 ### Setup the Postgres Development database
 1. Create a new Postgres database on your local machine called Plangrid-dev and make the Owner the current user.

-### Setup the MSSQL Production database
+## Setup the MSSQL Production database
-1. Create a new database on your MSSQL Server called Plangrid
+1. Create a new database on your MSSQL Server called Plangrid or use your existing data mart
 2. Create a new SQL user and make it the dbo for both databases.

 ### Creating an .env file